Linking nuclear reactions and nuclear structure to study exotic nuclei using the dispersive optical model: Ca K reaction and spectroscopic factors

 The non-local DOM description of ${}^{40}$Ca data was presented in~\cite{Mahzoon14}.
 In the mean time, additional experimental higher-energy proton reaction cross sections~\cite{PhysRevC.71.064606} have been incorporated which caused some adjustments of the DOM parameters compared to~\cite{Mahzoon14}.
 Adjusting the parameters from the previous values~\cite{Mahzoon14} to describe these additional experimental results leads to an equivalent description for all data except these reaction cross sections.
 The required additional absorption at higher energies leads to a loss of strength below the Fermi energy, reducing the spectroscopic factors by about 0.05 compared to the results reported in~\cite{Mahzoon14}, thereby also documenting the importance of reaction cross section data for protons at higher energy.

 Using a recent version of the code DWEEPY~\cite{Giusti11}, our DOM ingredients have been utilized to describe the knockout of a proton from the $0\textrm{d}\frac{3}{2}$ and $1\textrm{s}\frac{1}{2}$ orbitals in ${}^{40}$Ca with fixed normalizations of 0.71 and 0.60, respectively~\cite{Atkinson:2018}.
 The DOM at present generates only one main peak for $1\textrm{s}\frac{1}{2}$ orbit so the employed value of 0.60 for the spectroscopic factor takes into account the experimentally observed low-energy fragmentation.
-Data were obtained in parallel kinematics for three outgoing proton energies: 100, 70 and 135 MeV.
+Experimental data were obtained at Nikhef in parallel kinematics for three outgoing proton energies: 100, 70 and 135 MeV.
 Data for the latter two energies were never published before.
 The resulting description of the $(e,e'p)$ cross sections is at least as good as the Nikhef analysis which yielded spectroscopic factors of 0.65$\pm$0.06 and 0.51$\pm$0.05 for these orbits at 100 MeV~\cite{Kramer89}, as illustrated in Fig.~\ref{fig:mack5}.
 Our results demonstrate that the DWIA reaction model is still satisfactory at 70 MeV and 135 MeV outgoing proton energies.
 By applying the bootstrap method used for the neutron skin calculation of~\cite{Mahzoon:2017}, we have generated errors for the spectroscopic factors for these orbits with values 0.71$\pm$0.04 and 0.60$\pm$0.03, for the $0\textrm{d}\frac{3}{2}$ and $1\textrm{s}\frac{1}{2}$ orbitals in ${}^{40}$Ca, respectively.
 The results further suggest that the chosen window around 100 MeV proton energy provides the best and cleanest method to employ the DWIA for the analysis of this reaction.

-We therefore make a strong case that the canonical suppression of the spectroscopic factors as pioneered by the Nikhef group~\cite{Lapikas93} remains at values of around 0.7 although there are qualitative differences in the build-up of the cross sections on account of the non-local potentials that determine the distorted proton waves.
+We therefore make a strong case that the canonical suppression of the spectroscopic factors as pioneered by the Nikhef group~\cite{Lapikas93} continues to generate values of around 0.7 although there are qualitative differences in the construction of the cross sections on account of the non-local potentials that determine the distorted proton waves.
 Further insight into the claim that the $(e,e'p)$ reaction can yield absolute spectroscopic factors for low-lying discrete states in the final nucleus~\cite{Sick91,Pandharipande97,Dickhoff10} has therefore been provided, while demonstrating that a consistent description of the reaction ingredients as provided by the non-local DOM is essential.